 The Credit Cards Included In The Program Must Be Closed

-Your credit counseling agency will require you to close the credit card accounts included in your DMP.
+Your credit counselling agency will require you to close the credit card accounts included in your DMP.
 This measure is to prevent you from incurring more debt while you’re paying your current balance.
-It also makes sure that you’re utilizing the DMP’s benefits for its original purpose.
+It also makes sure that you’re utilizing the DMP’s benefits for their original purpose.

-It’s also not recommended to use credit cards that are not in your debt management program, except when you use it for emergency expenses.
+It’s also not recommended to use credit cards that are not in your debt management program, except when you use them for emergency expenses.

 Not All Of Your Creditors Will Agree To Participate In A DMP